evan-strong-stolaf/evan-strong-stolaf/README.md

 - 👋 Hi, I’m Evan Strong (he/him) - St. Olaf Class of 2022
 - 👀 I’m interested in making STEM concepts more accessible, especially coding!
 - 🌱 I’m currently learning quantm mechanics, materials science, and differential equations!
-- 💞️ I’m looking to collaborate on a DiSCO code accessibility project
+- 💞️ I’m looking to collaborate on a DiSCO quantum computing and GitHub project.
 - 📫 How to reach me: strong2@stolaf.edu

 <!---